IJW2021/MyPortfolio/SEPM/Unit03.md

 Roman Aqueducts | National Geographic Society.
 [Online].
 Available at: https://education.nationalgeographic.org/resource/roman-aqueducts [Accessed 30 June 2022d].

+**Meeting**

+So we have got a time now aranged with team one these time differences can be a bit of a pain so put the finishing touches to our requirements document [Requirements](/MyPortfolio/SEPM/REQUIREMENTS.pdf) It will be good to get these nailed down as its has been acting as a bit of a blocker with us not being able to progress as we dont have a detailed or even outline set of requirements.
+Hopfully the meeting will resolve this and we can get back on track.

 **Weekly Skills Matrix New Knowledge Gained**